openstack-archive/git-upstream/functional-tests/README.md

     run_tests.sh

-That script will install a virtual env with hpgit (from the current repo clone) and will run every script which name match the following regex:
+That script will install a virtual env with git-upstream (from the current repo clone) and will run every script which name match the following regex:

     ([0-9]{3})-test_(.+).sh